hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 * It might be used as an argument to other functions (but I'm not yet 100% sure how it will play out), so with function it'll be a bit problematic - where do I keep this function?

 [13:27:59](#1670506079799ZMzCc:gitter.im) <hiiamboris (NOT THIS ONE)>:
-> P.S. new char is always to the right í ½í¸‰ ?
+> P.S. new char is always to the right ğŸ˜‰ ?

 I'm talking about this behavior:
 1. original: "**abcd**" (source: `bold "abcd" /bold`)